Last Updated | August 11, 2023

 What are the three primary parts of HIPAA authorization?

 The primary function of HIPAA authorization and the three parts of HIPAA is to improve patient security and safety.
-HIPAA is basically a federal law that requires healthcare facilities to protect patient health data and ensure that the information isn’t disclosed without the knowledge or consent of the patients.
+HIPAA’s privacy rule is basically a federal law that requires healthcare facilities to protect patient health data and ensure that the information isn’t disclosed without the knowledge or consent of the patients.
 As far as the 3 parts of HIPAA are concerned, they are as follows;

 - Administrative Security – This is the first component of three parts of HIPAA, and it controls the security personnel, security management, and information access management, evaluation of security systems, and management and training of the workforce

 - Physical Security – The physical security component controls the facility’s control and access and is about restricting access to patients or their data.
 In addition, workstation and device security are also covered in physical security, which puts restrictions on the physical devices and administers the disposal of these devices.

 - Technical Security – This component covers the audit controls, integrity controls, access controls, and transmission security to ensure every technical component is safe from threats and breaching

 What is the difference between hl7 and HIPAA compliance?

 HL7 is generally used for electronic health record solutions, and it is a combination of international standards.
 These standards are used for providing information regarding data sharing and transferring between different healthcare providers.
 On the other hand, HIPAA is a federal law that’s designed to protect the sensitive and confidential information of the patients and ensure that it doesn’t get disclosed unless patients are made aware of it if they provide consent.

-What are the four main purposes of HIPAA?
+What are the 3 main purposes of HIPAA?